'Biohacker' Who Injected Himself With DIY Herpes Treatment Found Dead - Slashdot

 Re: (Score:2)

-this guy doesnt fuck (Score:2)
+this guy doesnt fuck (Score:3)

 Biohacking sounds like the worst possible way to get herpes.